wvwwvwwv/scalable-concurrent-containers/README.md

 // `17` is still valid as `barrier` keeps the garbage collector from dropping it. assert_eq!(*ptr.as_ref().unwrap(), 17);

-// If the thread is expected to lie dormant, call `suspend()` in order for the thread-local garbage
+// If the thread is expected to lie dormant for a while, call `suspend()` to allow other threads
-// collector and all the garbage instances in it to be reclaimed by other threads. suspend();
+// to reclaim its own retired instances. suspend();
 ```